 You Don’t Have to Be an Expert

 Outdoor gardening isn’t as easy as one might believe.
 This is why many novice gardeners struggle to have success with traditional gardening.
-You have to watch out for a number of things that can get in the way of your success.
+You have to watch out for several things that can get in the way of your success.

-If the soil’s acidity isn’t right, whatever items you plant will die.
-Finding the right soil balance isn’t always a matter of just adding nutrients – because too much of a good thing can harm plants as well.
+Whatever items you plant will die if the soil’s acidity isn’t right.
+Unfortunately, finding the right soil balance isn’t always a matter of just adding nutrients – because too much of a good thing can also harm plants.

-Pests are a huge problem with outdoor gardening and so are animals such as rabbits and deer.
-So you would have to make sure that your outdoor garden was inaccessible to pests and animals, which is difficult to do.
+Pests are a massive problem with outdoor gardening, and so are animals such as rabbits and deer.
+So you would have to make sure that your outdoor garden was inaccessible to pests and animals, which is challenging.

 Container gardening makes it easy to ensure that your plants get the exact amount of sun and moisture, so you won’t have to figure any of that out in conjunction with weather patterns.

 You can use whatever size containers you’d like to use.
-This is something that works well for people who don’t have a lot of yard, if any.
+This works well for people who don’t have a lot of yards if any.
 There are no limitations on you when you garden this way.